Bodyless Block Propagation: TPS Fully Scalable Blockchain with Pre-Validation: Technique Details of BBP

-\textbf{\emph{TSO:}} As discussed in Section \ref{measurement}, late transactions and local transactions are two causes for dissimilar PPB at different nodes.
-To eliminate these two causes, TSO follows three new rules as described in \emph{Algorithm 1}.
+\textbf{\emph{TSO:}} As discussed in Section \ref{matched-block}, late transactions and local transactions are two causes for dissimilar PPB at different nodes.
+To eliminate these two causes, TSO follows three new rules as described in \emph{Algorithm \ref{alg1}}.
 First, only transactions whose timestamp is earlier than a predetermined timestamp threshold $T$ are eligible to be selected.
 Second, among all the eligible transactions, transactions with a higher GAS price are selected and ordered with a higher priority.
 Finally, if two or more selected transactions have the same GAS price, their order is determined by their transaction hashes.
-The detailed TSO algorithm is given in \emph{Algorithm 1} and the priority in TSO is illustrated in Fig. \ref{Priority}(b).\footnote{Note that for each account algorithm 1 needs to select the transaction with the smallest nonce value, as specified by line 1 and line 11, before the selected transactions from all accounts are prioritized according to Fig. \ref{Priority}(b)'s schema.}
+The detailed TSO algorithm is given in \emph{Algorithm \ref{alg1}}\footnote{ In \emph{Algorithm \ref{alg1}}, we need to select the transaction with the smallest nonce for each account, as specified by line 1 and line 11, i.e., the first transaction.}.

 In Ethereum, even if different nodes select the same set of transactions into one block, the transaction orders may be different because varying network latencies may cause different timestamps for the same transaction at different nodes.
 In TSO, the order is unambiguous once different nodes select the same set of transactions through the timestamp threshold $T$ (once selected, GAS price and TxHash dictate the order of the transactions, not the timestamp).
 However, varying network latencies may still cause a problem for transaction selection, where the selected transactions with a timestamp around $T$ may be slightly different among nodes.
-We propose a two-prong approach to address this issue: time threshold setting and PPB synchronization (see Section \ref{PPB-SP} below for the detail on the latter)
+We propose a two-pronged approach to address this issue: time threshold setting and PPB synchronization (see Section \ref{PPB-SP} for details).

 \textbf{\emph{Time Threshold Setting:}} As mentioned above, each node only picks the transactions received earlier than $T$.
 Our first remark on $T$ is that all nodes can easily agree on the same timestamp $T$ for each block.
 The second point is that a small value of $T$ may help to guarantee that the transactions to be selected will have arrived at all nodes when pre-validation is to be done, but the selection of a small $T$ may cause a larger transaction commit latency.
 We propose to set $T$ as the timestamp carried in the current block, which is known by all the nodes that have received the current block.
 This way, the commit latency is also acceptable.